TomatenKuchenDEV/docs/docs/serverstats.md

 ---
 title: Server statistics
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Explains the setup and usage of server statistics.
 ---

 ## Stats in channel names {#channel-name}